 I was born and raised in Pinedale, but had to leave and check out other opportunities before I realized that this is exactly where I want to be.
 I went to school at Kansas State University (Go Cats!) and received a B.S. in animal science specializing in production/management, as well as a minor in business.
 Following graduation, I moved to Denver and worked at VCA Alameda East Veterinary Hospital (featured on Animal Planet's Emergency Vets) as a referral coordinator.
 After a year and a half in Denver, my cat and I decided that the mountains were calling and we headed back to Pinedale.
 I love working at a practice like ours because I get the chance to talk to every client, say hi to every furry friend, and utilize my education

 The Animal Clinic of Pinedale is not currently hiring.
-However, if you are interested in a career at our community veterinary practice, stop by with a cover letter and resume or mail it to P.O.
+However, you are always welcome to bring a cover letter and resume to the Animal Clinic or mail it to P.O.
 Box 708, Pinedale, WY 82941.